timescale/docs/timescaledb/getting-started/query-data.md

    ORDER BY bucket DESC;
 ```

 TimescaleDB SQL functions like time_bucket and time_bucket_gapfill are helpful
 for historical analysis of your data and creating visuals with specific time-periods.

-Now that you’re equipped with the basics of time_bucket, let’s learn about Continuous
+Now that you're equipped with the basics of time_bucket, let's learn about Continuous
 Aggregates in the next section.